3dkrender/woocommerce-steem-payment-method/readme.txt

 = Thanks =
 * Special thanks to [@justyy](https://steemit.com/@justyy) for providing free steem APIs.
 This plugin uses one of @justyy's apis to find matching transactions.
 Consider giving @justyy a vote for witness to support his efforts providing free steem APIs and other tools.

-* Special thanks to [@ReCrypto](https://steemit.com/@recrypto) for being the author and inventor of the original "WooCommerce Steem" plugin before it was forked and updated into this plugin "WooCommerce Steem Payment Method".
-Thank you @ReCrypto for sharing your hard work!
+* Special thanks to [@ReCrypto](https://steemit.com/@recrypto) for being the author and inventor of the original "WooCommerce Steem" plugin Thank you @ReCrypto for sharing your hard work!

+* Special thanks to [@sagescrub](https://steemit.com/@sagescrub) for for continuing the work of @ReCrypto and updated into this plugin "WooCommerce Steem Payment Method".

 = Disclaimer =
 Authors claim no responsibility for missed transactions, loss of your funds, loss of customer funds, incorrect or delayed exchange rates or any other issue you may encounter as a result of using this plugin.
 Use this plugin at your own risk.